-Thanks to its silver mines, which were open for 250 years, Kutná Hora was, after Prague, the second most important town in the Bohemian kingdom.
-During the 14th century its population was equal to that of London‘s.
+Thanks to its silver mines, which were open for 250 years, Kutná Hora was the second most important town in the Bohemian kingdom after Prague.
+During the 14th century, its population was equal to that of London‘s.

 Prague to Kutná Hora Transport.
 Book comfortable minibus transfer online.
 English speaking drivers.

-Ossuary – cemetery chapel from the end of the 14th century, rebuilt in the baroque style by J.B.
+Cemetery chapel from the end of the 14th century, rebuilt in the baroque style by J.B.
 Santini.
 The bones, which have decorated the interior of the chapel since the 16th century, were from the adjoining cemetery.
-‘Bone church’ of the Sedleč Ossuary is situated outside of Kutná Hora city centre, if you arrive by train it is 800m walk south from Kutná Hora’s main train station (adult/concession 50/30 CZK; Open 8am-6pm Apr-Sep, 9am-noon & 1-5pm Mar & Oct, 9am-noon & 1-4pm Nov-Feb).
-When the Schwarzenberg family purchased Sedleč monastery in 1870 they allowed a local woodcarver to get creative with the bones that had been piled in the crypt for centuries.
+‘Bone church’ of the Sedleč Ossuary is situated outside of Kutná Hora city centre.
+If you arrive by train, it is 800m walk south from Kutná Hora’s main train station (adult/concession 50/30 CZK; Open 8 am-6 pm Apr-Sep, 9 am-noon & 1-5 pm Mar & Oct, 9 am-noon & 1-4 pm Nov-Feb).
+When the Schwarzenberg family purchased Sedleč monastery in 1870, they allowed a local woodcarver to get creative with the bones piled in the crypt for centuries.
 But this was no piddling little heap of bones: it was the remains of no fewer than 40,000 people.
 The result was spectacular – garlands of skulls and femurs are strung from the vaulted ceiling like Addams Family Christmas decorations, while in the centre dangles a vast chandelier containing at least one of each bone in the human body.
 Four giant pyramids of stacked bones squat in each corner of the chapel, and crosses, chalices and monstrances of bone adorn the altar.
 There’s even a Schwarzenberg coat-of-arms made from bones – note the raven pecking the eyes from the Turk’s head, a grisly motif of the Schwarzenberg family. website

-Kačina – within Kačina, four miles (seven kilometres) north east of Kutná Hora, is a splendid, neo-classic, route-pedimented château connected to pavilions via sleek colonnades.
-This sprawling, cream-coloured mass of a building, began in 1802 and resides in a big park set out in an Old English style.
+Within Kačina, four miles (seven kilometres) northeast of Kutná Hora, is a splendid, neo-classic, route-pedimented château connected to pavilions via sleek colonnades.
+This sprawling, cream-coloured mass of a building began in 1802 and resided in a big park set out in an Old English style.